fall inside a hole

 1323 Freight Station and Depot Accessory Set (1991)

-Nice accessory set sold in European TOMYTRAIN and American Tomy Train packaging with the new-for-1991 log loading station, log unloading depot, log truck, log wagon, and two operators.
+This nice accessory set was sold in European TOMYTRAIN and American Tomy Train packaging with the new-for-1991 log loading station, log unloading depot, log truck, log wagon, and two operators.
+This is certainly one of the coolest Tomy Train accessories and appeared in a few sets.
+More details can be seen on the Tomy Train stations page.

 1325 Turntable and Engine Shed Accessory Set (1991)

-Accessory pack featuring the small Plarail turntable refit for Tomy Train locomotives, an engine shed with integrated stop and return rail, straight rail, half straight rail, return rail, stop rail, and two buffers.
-Easiest place to get the "engine shed" outside of sets.
+European accessory pack featuring the small Plarail turntable refit for Tomy Train locomotives, an engine shed with integrated stop and return rail, straight rail, half straight rail, return rail, stop rail, and two buffers.
+The engine shed appeared in several sets including both European and American releases and a few Thomas-series sets.

 The shed is made up of two walls, a roof, and a base piece with integrated stopper/reverser.
-The table of the turntable had to be adapted to properly catch a Tomy Train engine - the little bumps sticking up cause the first catch an engine encounters when entering the turntable backwards to drop out of the way so that its reverser pin properly locates in the second catch, correctly lining its wheels up with the rollers.
+The table of the Plarail J-08 New Turntable it is based on had to be adapted to properly catch a Tomy Train engine - the little bumps sticking up cause the first catch an engine encounters when entering the turntable backwards to drop out of the way so that its reverser pin properly locates in the second catch, correctly lining its wheels up with the rollers.
 Sold in Tomytrain, Tomy Train, and Tomy Trains packaging - do you see why this range is a little annoying to collect?

 The shed base has two controls for START/STOP and PASS/RETURN.
 Using a combination of these levers you can reverse or stop any incoming train.
 You can stop a train and then decide whether to reverse it or let it pass.

 Circa 1993 there was a variant with no studs, but it seems most if not all European versions as well as the later Thomas-series sheds all seem to have studs.
-A version of the roof used in a large Thomas set do not have the worker or sign dropdowns, and the inside of later wall sections have molding remnants from, I believe, the funhouse variant from the Euro Park set.
+A version of the roof used in the Thomas and Percy's Big Adventure set do not have the worker or sign dropdowns, and the inside of later wall sections have molding remnants from the funhouse variant from the Euro Park set.

 The turntable will stop any incoming train and has a crank to turn the table (the table moves in the opposite direction to the crank) and a lever that will drop the stoppers and release the train on its way.
 Together, they can be used to turn and release a train, let a train pass through, or other similar operations.